 2. Simulate Your Surroundings

 Depending on where your store or retail space is located, you can incorporate items from the local area into your backdrops.
 If your hometown is famous for a particular product or natural landmark, use it in your design.
 This is especially good for areas with a high volume of tourist traffic.

 Our hometown of Grants Pass, Oregon is famous for the Rogue River and river rafting.
 Give customers a sense of this by displaying jewelry in a river scene or on a miniature raft.
 Are you selling by the beach?
 Add shells, glass floats and more to the table.

 3. Showcase a Season

-Based on the time of year and your geographic location, you can set the stage with a seasonal background.
-For example, entice your customers with a holiday scene, the thought of cooling off in the summer with mock ice cubes or popsicles or celebrating fall with natural elements such as leaves.
-You can also help promote gift-gifting occasions by using gift boxes and ribbons in your display.
+Set the stage with a seasonal background.
+Entice customers with a holiday scene, the thought of cooling off in the summer with mock ice cubes, or celebrating fall with leaves.
+Promote gift-gifting holidays by using gift boxes and ribbons in your display.